On Flat Polyhedra deriving from Alexandrov's Theorem: The Algorithm

 \section{The Algorithm}

-\seclab{Algorithm} We assume we are given a collection of polygons of a total of $N$ vertices, and gluing instructions for an Alexandrov gluing.
-The result $\P$ could be called an \emph{abstract polyhedral surface}~\cite[Ex.~39.11]{p-ldpg-10}, which has zero curvature everywhere except at a finite number $n$ of \emph{cone points} surrounded by strictly less than $2 \pi$.
-Not every vertex of a polygon ends up as a vertex of $\P$, because vertices of the polygon whose angles sum to $2 \pi$ can be glued together.
-And not every vertex of $\P$ derives from a polygon vertex, because one can create a \emph{fold point} of angle $\pi$ at the interior of a polygon edge.
-Thus there is no exact relationship between $N$ and $n$.
-However, there can be at most four fold-points~\cite[Lem.~25.3.1]{do-gfalop-07}, because the Gauss-Bonnet Theorem limits the total curvature of $\P$ to $4 \pi$, so we have $n \le N+4$.
+\seclab{Algorithm} The result of gluing the polygons together according to the gluing instructions results in $\P$, which could be called an \emph{abstract polyhedral surface}~\cite[Ex.~39.11]{p-ldpg-10}. $\P$ has zero curvature everywhere except at its cone points.
+Forming a data structure representing $\P$ can be accomplished in $O(n_g)=O(n)$ time.

-The first step of the algorithm is to identify the $n$ cone points of $\P$, which are vertices of the convex polyhedron $P$ guaranteed by Alexandrov's Theorem.
-Call them $v_1,\ldots,v_n$ in arbitrary order.
-We assume that the gluing specifications are presented in a form that permits this step to be achieved in $O(N)=O(n)$ time.
+The next step of the algorithm is to identify the $n_c$ cone points of $\P$, which are vertices of the convex polyhedron $P$ guaranteed by Alexandrov's Theorem.
+(We are using $\P$ for the abstract surface and $P$ for the geometric polyhedron.)
+Call them $v_1,\ldots,v_{n_c}$ in arbitrary order.
+This step can be achieved in $O(n_c)=O(n)$ time.

-The second step of the algorithm is to find the $\binom{n}{2}$ shortest paths on $\P$ from each $v_i$ to each $v_j$.
+The second step of the algorithm is to find the $\binom{n_c}{2}$ shortest paths on $\P$ from each $v_i$ to each $v_j$.
 Call this set of shortest paths $\Sigma$.
 Note that here we cannot be assured we can use an algorithm for finding shortest paths on a convex polyhedron $P$ if that algorithm uses the 3D structure of $P$, because we only have available the abstract surface $\P$.
 This excludes the use of the fastest known algorithm, the $O(n \log n)$ algorithm in~\cite{ss-otasp-08}, whose first step builds an oct-tree data structure around $P$ in 3D.
 However, the Chen and Han algorithm~\cite{ch-spp-96} works entirely intrinsic to the surface, and so can be applied to $\P$.
-This algorithm has time complexity $O(n^2)$.
+That algorithm assumes the surface is triangulated, and unfolds the surface triangle-by-triangle.
+Since triangulating a planar graph with $n_s$ vertices results in $O(n_s)$ triangles, the appropriate count here is $n_s=O(n)$ by our choice of $n$ in Section~\secref{WhatIsN}.
+The Chen and Han algorithm has time complexity $O(n^2)$.
 Repeating this for each vertex $v_i$ as source results in $O(n^3)$ time for this step.
 It is possible this brute-force approach to computing all vertex-vertex shortest paths could be improved, but we make no attempt here.

 A key fact we use at this juncture is that every edge of a convex polyhedron $P$ is the shortest path on $P$ between the two endpoint vertices it connects.
 This follows because any other path between those endpoints is not a straight segment in 3D, and so is strictly longer.
 Thus we know the unknown edges of $P$ are among the $O(n^2)$ shortest paths $\S$ on $\P$.